sjcjoosten/cs30/README.md

 get started with this environment locally (on your own computer) you can run cs30 in single user mode.

+There is also a Canvas mode available through 'LTI'.

 ## Installation in Single user mode

 Prerequisites: stack, and a browser.
 Please install stack using the